GaijinEntertainment/daScript/doc/source/stdlib/detail/builtin.rst

 .. |typedef-builtin-print_flags| replace:: to be documented

-.. |function-builtin-breakpoint| replace:: to be documented
+.. |function-builtin-breakpoint| replace:: breakpoint will call os_debugbreakpoint, which is link-time unresolved dependency.
+It's supposed to call breakpoint in debugger tool, as sample implementation does.

 .. |function-builtin-builtin_get_command_line_arguments| replace:: to be documented

-.. |function-builtin-capacity| replace:: to be documented
+.. |function-builtin-capacity| replace:: capacity will return current capacity of table or array `arg`.
+Capacity is the count of elements, allocating (or pushing) until that size won't cause reallocating dynamic heap.

-.. |function-builtin-clear| replace:: to be documented
+.. |function-builtin-clear| replace:: clear will clear whole table or array `arg`.
+The size of `arg` after clear is 0.

 .. |function-builtin-clone| replace:: to be documented